 Tip #6 Understand what a want is, what a need is, and the difference between them

 I have a lot of things that I want.
-A new sweater, an extra toy for my pet, dinner out at a favorite restaurant – but very little that I need.
+A new sweater, an extra toy for my pet, dinner out at a favourite restaurant – but very little that I need.
 This is because I draw the distinctions between my wants (desires that are unnecessary) and my needs (bills, shelter, and some food).

 Learning what these two concepts are, and drawing the distinctions between them, will radically change how you spend.
-It’s not that you can never have what you want, it’s just that it’s important to realize it’s not a need.
+It’s not that you can never have what you want, it’s just that it’s important to realise it’s not a need.